Accessibility statement

 • allows the host to separate participants into smaller group chats (eg virtual break-out groups).

-If you wish to explore potentially using Zoom for a non-teaching, learning and/or assessment-related conference, see our working remotely skills guide, the IT Services Zoom webpage or contact IT Support with details of your event.
+If you wish to explore potentially using Zoom for a non-teaching, learning and/or assessment-related conference, see our working remotely skills guide, Zoom overview or contact IT Support with details of your event.

 Non-teaching, learning and/or assessment-related conferences may also use Blackboard Collaborate Ultra for their event if desired, but unfortunately the PDLT will not be able to offer support for these sessions - their focus is on teaching, learning and/or assessment-related activities.